tgoelles/cookiecutter_science/README.md

 - Optimized for data-based publications
 - Optimized for use with VS Code
 - Docker-based, version-controlled environment using VS Code Dev Containers
-- conda based environment inside the Dev Container - just add packages to envrionment.yml and rebuild.
-Same environment for the whole team
+- uv based environment inside the Dev Container
+- to add a package just follow to uv workflow: use the VS code terminal and to go the code folder and run: uv add pandas
-- use of Dev container Features with pre-installed, Python, oh-my-zsh and LaTeX
+- use of Dev container Features with pre-installed, Python andLaTeX
-- Optimised for use with Python but could also be used with Julia, and R
+- Setup for use with Python but could also be addapted for Julia, and R
 - Make commands for: collecting data, generating, figures, typsetting latex, clean temp files, clean demo files
 - use of VS Code tasks to trigger data collection, plotting and paper compilation
 - LaTeX-based paper